 Up to $250 for Administration is available to each committee to cover the costs of the program.

-Each Youth in Philanthropy Committee also establishes a High School Philanthropy Fund.
-Once the fund reaches $10,000, the annual income earned from this endowment is added to the matching $1000 provided by the Foundation, increasing the amount granted annually.
+Each High School Youth in Philanthropy Committee contributes to the Youth in Philanthropy Fund.
+The annual income earned from this endowment is added to the matching $1000 provided by the Foundation, increasing the amount granted annually.
 The impact of each student who participates in the program is felt in the community for years to come.

-At the end of June, any funds raised and the unused portion of the $250 administrative grant money are sent to the Winkler Community Foundation.
+In spring, any funds raised are sent to the Winkler Community Foundation.
 This goes directly into the school’s endowment fund to help grow their fund and increase the grant money for the future of the school’s YiP committee.